MangoIV/dracuLad/buildguide.md

 ## First step: solder the Diodes
 - the diode mark should be aligned with the mark on the PCB
-- solder the diodes on the bottom of the PCB, the PCBs are reversible, therefore you need to decide for one side in the beginning.
+- solder the diodes on the bottom of the PCB, the PCBs are reversible, therefore you need to decide for one side in the beginning
 - put solder on one of the pads, reflow the solder while sliding the diode into place, solder the second side of the diode

 ## Second step: solder the LEDs
-- the little triangle on the LED should allign with the triangle on thr PCB
+- the little triangle on the LED should allign with the triangle on the PCB
 - do it similar to the diode, first solder one pad, slide in the LED, solder the other 3 joints
-- be careful, those things are really heat sensitive
+- be careful, those things are really heat sensitive, only ever touch the metal part with the iron, never the plastic - if possible, don't touch the LED with the iron but let the solder flow onto the joints

 ## Third step: install the pro micros
 - before installing the pro micro, flash it with the right firmware which can be found on the [qmk master](https://github.com/qmk/qmk_firmware) or, if you're using a bluetooth controller like the Nice!Nano or the nRFMicro, refer to my fork of the zmk firmware which should implement some basic features on the "draculad"-branch.